JJ/hoborg/text/text.md

 I did.
 When I came back, he'd flown away, obviously.
 He was the luckiest one of the whole group.

-We galloped together in the direction of Miami, where the Klansmen had went.
-What we were going to do once we caught up with them I had no idea, but I was pretty sure the rest of the posse did.
+We galloped together in the direction of Miami, following the path the Klansmen seemed to have taken.
+What we were going to do once we caught up with them I had
+no idea, but I was pretty sure the rest of the posse did, and that seemed to be the reason they were holding the reins of the horses more than their will to take proper care of the circus property.

 *write and revise*